-- "Brute force" method for single product price increase-Example 1 - (Differentiated) Gourmet pizzas

-- Assume that for a price increase of 5% of a single product, the hypothetical monopolist would retain 90 out of every 100 customers of that product.
+- "Brute force" method for single product price increase-Example 1 - Example 1: (Differentiated) Gourmet pizzas - Assume that for a single product price increase of 5%, the hypothetical monopolist would retain 90 out of every 100 customers.
 Of the 10 lost customers, 7 would divert to another gourmet pizza and 3 would go to a standard pizza.
 Assume that the price of gourmet pizzas is \$3.00 and that the dollar margin is \$1.50 per pie for all producers. - Query: Under the single-product 5% SSNIP test, are gourmet pizzas a relevant product market?
+Relation to critical loss: Will be compared by the set of the single-product of the set of the